-Before planning a trip anywhere I do tons and tons of research.
+Before planning a trip anywhere, I do tons and tons of research.
 It’s probably my favorite thing to do, other than being in the actual destination.
-Same rule applied for preparing our Hollywood Studios Florida in Disney World trip.
+The same rule applied for preparing our Hollywood Studios Florida in Disney World trip.
 Ironically, I found myself learning more about this trip than any other!

 Quick bits of What I learned while planning my trip to Disney, Florida:

 2. I got the four day – non – hopper- passes.
 With kids it’s not too fun to go from one park to another in the same day

 3. Epcot and Hollywood studios have the least attractions for babies.

 4. Hollywood Studios was the most mellow of them all and we made it our last stop.